 “The sooner you learn how, the happier you’ll be as a teenager.”

-I call Scott the day after, but Stu hasn’t returned yet, a positive sign, unless the police are questioning him.
+I call Scott the day after, but Stu has not returned yet, a positive sign, unless the police are questioning him.
 Monday morning workout arrives.
 No one seems perturbed.
 Stu and Mike are chatting away.
-I’m pleased to see Mike shut him up when he keeps going on and on.
+I am pleased to see Mike shut him up when he keeps going on and on.
 Mike seems happy in his quiet way, while Stu is still his usual chatterbox self.
 Later Mike comes up to me and asks if we can talk.
 Here it comes.
 But he just wants to say that he feels more mature now that there is someone who he knows really likes him.
-Someone who won’t stop being friends just because he’s lonely and needs the friendship.
+Someone who will not stop being friends just because he is lonely and needs the friendship.
 Some accommodation must have been made, to the satisfaction of both parties.
 Scott and I badly want to quiz Stu, but we leave it alone to work its way out.
 Scott said Stu still sneaks into bed with him almost every night.
 I remain jealous.

 The weeks of Fall fly by.
 I concentrate on my swimming.
 Dad asks how I plan on paying my swim dues.
-His accusation that I’m incurring an unpayable debt is deflated when I tell him I used my savings to pay.
+His accusation that I am incurring an unpayable debt is deflated when I tell him I used my savings to pay.
 I secretly gloat at his discomfort.
 Robby comes by on nights when I have the light on.
-One Saturday night, he’s acting strangely, confessing on Monday that he was ‘on acid.’
+One Saturday night, he is acting strangely, confessing on Monday that he was ‘on acid.’
 He did seem strange, but not the hallucinogenic spaciness depicted in movies.
 He always acts strange anyway, with his Peter Pan act.
-I’m glad he didn’t want me to do it.
-For his part, he’s peeved at me for not taking him to Sorrento’s again.
-I tell him I don’t have the money.
-He’s bugged that I also refuse to smoke pot with him.
+I am glad he did not want me to do it.
+For his part, he is pissed at me for not taking him to Sorrento’s again.
+I tell him I do not have the money.
+He is bugged that I also refuse to smoke pot with him.
 He jumps me and tries to force me.
-It’s harder than I expect to shrug him off..
+It is harder than I expected to shrug him off.
 He claims that all the bike riding he does makes him ‘wiry’.
 I finally give in on the weekend and spend the whole day watching cartoons and staying high.
 Most of the gang comes by.
 Eventually we go to Michael’s house, where both he and Robby play drums to Zeppelin records.
 They really crank up the volume, so their drumming doesn’t overwhelm the recorded sound.
-I’m totally wasted by night, from the music and the drugs.
-I’m somehow convinced to blow more money on pizza.
+I am totally wasted by night, from the music and the drugs.
+Somehow I am convinced to blow more money on pizza.
 We all end up at Sorrento’s.
 It’s a whole month’s team dues, but the pizza is great.
 I spend the whole next day with Scott, Stu and Mike on our bikes.
-Scott notices how subdued I am, but I won’t admit it’s caused by beer and pot.
+Scott notices how subdued I am, but I will not admit it is caused by beer and pot.
 Stu looks really concerned and convinces Mike and me to stay for dinner.
 Even Mrs. Watt worries about how quiet I am.
-By the time I get home, I’m so sick of everyone’s concern, that I go straight to Robby’s and spend the evening getting high again.
+By the time I get home, I am so sick of everyone’s concern, that I go straight to Robby’s and spend the evening getting high again.
 I wake up on Monday morning, having slept through the alarm, missing morning workout.
-Knowing that I’ll get it from Coach, I promise myself there’ll be no more pot.
+Knowing that I will get it from Coach, I promise myself there will be no more pot.
 I keep my vow for the rest of the week.
 Coach is definitely keeping an eye on me.
 I swim well and think everything is on track.
 On Friday, Scott gets permission to spend the night.
-We take Lydia to the University, hanging out in the student lounge and thinking we’re college students.
+We take Lydia to the University, hanging out in the student lounge and pretending we are college students.
 Scott asks me to let him ride Lydia home, so they can be alone for a while.
-I play along, trusting he won’t get into trouble.
+I play along, trusting he will not get into trouble.
 All evening I think how great it is that our little gang is together again.
 I am also worked up about sleeping with Scott.
 It feels good to be horny once again.
 We leave the University at ten.
 I sit up doing homework (on a Friday night!) until twelve.
 I know he needs this time with Lydia.
-I get edgy that he hasn’t shown up.
+I get edgy that he has not shown up.
 I put out the lights, noticing there are still lights at Robby’s.
-I’m not going to be tempted.
+I am not going to be tempted.
 I lay in the dark, waiting for Scott.
 My horniness is gone, replaced by worry.
-It’s three before I finally fall into a fitful sleep.
+It is 3 am before I finally fall into a fitful sleep.
 I wake up with Scott sneaking in after dawn.
 He grins sheepishly.
 I want to give him a parental lecture, but just keep quiet.
 He slides into bed, rolls away from me and goes right to sleep.